 Types of Webbing

 Two-inch lines are almost always a blend of polyester and nylon.
-Unlike the popular tubular version of the 1-inch webbing, 2-inch lines are flat woven (not a circle) almost always a mix of both polyester and nylon.
+Unlike the popular tubular version of the one-inch webbing, they are also flat woven and don't form a tube.
 This makes the lines fairly stiff and low-stretch but still gives them a nice powerful bounce.
-The low-stretch quality of these lines lets you set them up much closer to the ground than a 1-inch line without having to worry about bottoming out.
+The quality of these lines lets you set them up much closer to the ground than a one-inch line without having to gather all your friends to help tension!

-The more "classic" style 2-inch kits, like the Macaco Classic Line and the Gibbon ClassicLine, have some of the stiffest webbing out there.
-Minimizing stretch limits its ability to sway, which makes it easier for a never-ever to learn to walk on it.
-In comparison, the lines designated as tricklines, such as the VooDoo Gold Trickline and Slackline Industries Trick Line, have thin stretchy webbing that acts more like a trampoline.
+The more "classic" style two-inch kits, like the Slackline Industries Base line and the Gibbon Classic Line XL, have some of the stiffest webbing in our test.
+Minimizing stretch limits its ability to sway, which makes it easier for a first-timer to learn to walk on it.
+It also makes tightening the longer lengths possible.
+In comparison, the lines designated as trick-lines, such as the Slackline Industries Trick Line and Aggro Line, have thin, stretchy webbing that acts more like a trampoline.
 This lets slackers get big air and perform aerial maneuvers on the line when it's adequately tensioned.

 Types of Tensioning Systems

 To release the tension in a ratchet system, you must pull the release trigger and open the ratchet a full 180 degrees.
-This causes the cog lock to release and the line makes a loud POP as it comes loose.
+This causes the cog lock to release, and the line makes a loud POP as it comes loose.
 The sudden release of tension is dramatic and can scare novice slackers.
 On top of it, your hands are right there in the action.
 Some models have a nice rubberized grip that softens the release.
 No matter what, you must always be extremely careful when releasing a ratchet and remember to tend your webbing to avoid it getting caught.